advnpzn/advnpzn.github.io/content/posts/using-vcpkg-manifest-mode/index.md

 ---
-title: "vcpkg - C++ Package manager"
+title: "vcpkg - a c++ package manager"
 summary: Managing dependencies for your C++ projects is always cumbersome, or is it ?
 author: "advnpzn"
 date: 2024-03-30T00:53:07+05:30